 Then connect the fences to the energizer.

-You can repair electric net fence by using a repair kit which typically comes with any net fence from Premier 1 Supplies.
+You can repair electric net fence by using a repair kit which typically comes with any net fence from most manufactures.
 You can also use other polywire and supplies you might have on hand as well.

 To repair, turn off the power source and tie on the replacement wire to where the wire is broke.
 Repeat on the other side of the break.
 It’s recommended to use a metal band over the tied wire.